ikirja/easy-marketplace-reviews/README.md

 - [ ] Proper error handler
 - [ ] REST API review response with limits
 - [ ] Integrate with Easy-AI-Router: WB Reviews summarization
+- [ ] Integrate with Easy-AI-Router: Photo descriptions
 - [x] REFACTOR to proper libs
 - [x] Create task only if there's no unfinished task
 - [x] Get All Tasks by desc date